 Nationwide Insurance (@Nationwide) is lending its support of #DDAM in a big way, as sponsor of the National Safety Council’s 2017 Distracted Driver Awareness Month program.
 Free program resources are available on the NSC site, including infographics, employer resources, a free Webinar, statistics and more.

 Friends, phones and tunes are common teen driving distractions.
 See Nationwide’s solutions in its blog post: How to prevent teen distracted driving.

-Central Mutual: Safe driving resources & teen program
+Central Insurance Companies: Safe driving resources & teen program

 Beyond a plethora of online resources, Central encourages parents to enroll young drivers in its teenSMART Driver Safety Program.
 This program helps parents identify and address behavioral and social factors that cause most teen crashes.
 You can even test-drive the program and register online using discount codes.